deep-foundation/dev/readme.md

 ### Workspaces

-If dependencies are updated in workspaces (deeplinks, deepcase, deepcase-app), we must use these specific commands to make GitPod and GitHub Actions to work correclty in these packages.
+If dependencies are updated in workspaces (`deeplinks`, `deepcase`, `deepcase-app`), we must use these specific commands to make GitPod and GitHub Actions to work correclty in these packages.

+If `package.json` and `package-lock.json` was updated in submodule/workspace separately and committed, please make sure you also executed `npm i` after pull, or just use `npm run gitpod-update` command.

 - `npm run workspace-install --workspace_arg=deeplinks --package_arg="@deep-foundation/hasura@latest"` to update `hasura` in `deeplinks`.
 - `npm run workspace-install --workspace_arg=deeplinks --package_arg="@deep-foundation/npm-packager@latest"` to update `npm-packager` in `deeplinks`.